 North Carolina is known for its tar and mineral production, regional food, and institutions of higher education.
-From the chilly mountains to the warm, beckoning beaches, North Carolina hosts all types of landscapes perfect for first-time homebuyers and retirees.
+From the chilly mountains to the warm, beckoning beaches, North Carolina has the best places perfect for first-time homebuyers and retirees.
 If you’re ready to move to the Tar Heel State, New Home Source has compiled a list of the 10 most affordable cities to help inform your choice.

 10 Most Affordable Cities